Behavior¶

 This commands considers all lexemes that match the regular expression TEST-RE

-as input sequences to a DFA derived from the regular expression RE
+as input sequences to a DFA derived from the regular expression RE.
+For

 example,: